Aineoh/AAD116/design-journal.md

 beneath the sea in a pioneering test he described in **'93The Deepest Days'94**, National Geographic, April 1965.
 Here he tells the dramatic story of finding the Girona.

-I also looked at [contrast through scale](http://typecast.com/blog/contrast-through-scale) which is an article about the importance of contrast in typography which can be created by [scale](http://type-scale.com) and weight.
+I also looked at [contrast through scale](http://typecast.com/blog/contrast-through-scale) which is an article about the importance of contrast in typography which can be created by [scale](http://type-scale.com) ,weight, case and colour.
+These are all better when used collectively but have to be used in the right quantity much like a cocktail needs the right balance of alcohol.
+This journal also highlights the need to research your target audience and see what will work best for them.

 ![weight](http://fontfeed.fontshopusa.com/wp-content/uploads/2009/02/taz-iii-family.png)

+Having books in the 14th century was seen as a sign of wealth and knowledge because of how expensive they were and how long it look to write one out.
+This was all about to change with the invention of movable type.

 Week 3
 ------